You Are Here :

 The open spaces around the houses are open to everyone and there are dog waste bins provided for dog-walkers to use.

 The Parish Council hopes that the new residents have settled in, enjoy living in Halstead and are becoming involved with the activities of village clubs and organisations.
-If you are a new arrival in the village, please go to the New to Halstead page for information about most local services and organisations.
+If you are a new arrival in the village, please go to the Local Shops/Services page for information about most local services and organisations.